inducer/grist-mailmerge/README.md

 [Grist](https://github.com/gristlabs/grist-core) document.
 Each row in that document must have `Email` and `Full_name` columns.

-Optionally, it can leave timestamps of when email was sent in that table.
+Optionally, it insert or update records in the database based on the data processed.

 ## Install